Cortical Maps and Rhythms

 Mountcastle’s 1957 columnar finding has held up across half a century of cortical microcircuitry research: cortical neurons sharing functional properties — preferred stimulus orientation, ocular dominance, preferred whisker, tonotopic frequency — are arranged in vertical columns perpendicular to the cortical sheet, with column diameter \sim 100500\;\mum and the full \sim 2.5 mm cortical thickness organised into six layers (I–VI) with characteristic input-output connectivity.
 Hubel and Wiesel’s elaboration in V1 added the hypercolumn — the \sim 1 mm \times 1 mm cortical patch containing one full cycle of orientation preferences (0° to 180°) and one full cycle of ocular dominance (right eye, left eye) for one retinotopic position.
 Barrel cortex (Woolsey and Van der Loos 1970) shows the cleanest one-to-one mapping: in rodent S1, each of the \sim 30 mystacial whiskers projects to a single discrete cortical “barrel” \sim 300\;\mum across, with one-to-one preservation of the whisker array’s topography in the cortical-column architecture.

-The framework reads cortical columns and hypercolumns as the substrate-coherence-cell tiling architecture at the cortical-organ rung, structurally parallel to the retinal ganglion-cell tiling at the eye, the cochlear hair-cell tiling at the ear, the glomerular array tiling at the bulb, and the mechanoreceptor tiling at the skin.
+Cortical columns and hypercolumns are the substrate-coherence-cell tiling architecture at the cortical-organ rung, structurally parallel to the retinal ganglion-cell tiling at the eye, the cochlear hair-cell tiling at the ear, the glomerular array tiling at the bulb, and the mechanoreceptor tiling at the skin.
 Each is the substrate’s preferred coherence-cell layout at the corresponding modon scale, with the cortical hypercolumn at \sim 1 mm sitting at a substrate-preferred organ-scale rung distinct from the \sim 100200\;\mum cell-scale rung the retinal ganglion-cell receptive fields sit on.
 The six-layer laminar architecture is a substrate-preferred small-integer count, parallel to the microtubule’s 13 protofilaments, the axoneme’s 9+2 arrangement, and the three-fold-iterated rungs that recur across the substrate’s preferred geometric structures.

 The Hubel-Wiesel simple-cell and complex-cell receptive fields in V1 are the substrate’s Mexican-hat readout lifted from the retina to the cortex.
 A V1 simple cell’s receptive field has the classical Gabor-function structure — an orientation-tuned excitatory centre flanked by inhibitory side regions — which is the centre-surround Mexican-hat extended into one further dimension (orientation) at the cortical rung.
 The framework’s reading is that the cortex is not doing fundamentally new substrate computation that the retina did not do; the cortex is doing the same Mexican-hat substrate-coherence-cell readout the retina does, but at a coarser spatial scale, with one extra orientation dimension, and with the substrate-coherence-cell-tiling-density set at the organ-scale hypercolumn rung rather than at the retinal-ganglion-cell scale.
 The cortex’s value-add is re-entrant integration across multiple such maps — Edelman’s global-mapping architecture — not a different kind of substrate-coherence-cell readout.